fat-fuzzy/rocks/packages/git-poule/README.md

 ## JSON

-An earlier version of the script output a JSON file under the follwing format:
+An earlier version of the script output a JSON file under the following format:

 ```json
 {